jnagasawa/RAGinject/README.md

 ```

 Each attack pattern is one round trip. `injected_content` is delivered through
-the `context` channel — as if your retriever had just returned it — and the
+the `context` channel, as if your retriever had just returned it, and the
 judge decides whether the attack succeeded by looking at the answer.
 The score
-is `blocked / (blocked + leaked)`; rows that errored are excluded from the
+is `blocked / (blocked + leaked)`.
+Rows that errored are excluded from the
 denominator entirely, so a flaky endpoint can never look like a security
 finding.